run-ai/docs/docs/admin/workloads/README.md

 ## Supported integrations

 To assist you with other platforms, and other types of workloads use the integrations listed below.
+These integrations are not regularly tested by Run:ai and are hence provided on an as-is basis.
+The link below point to the Run:ai customer portal.

 1. [Airflow](https://runai.my.site.com/community/s/article/How-to-integrate-Run-ai-with-Apache-Airflow){target=_blank}
 2. [MLflow](https://runai.my.site.com/community/s/article/How-to-integrate-Run-ai-with-MLflow){target=_blank}